tichex-project/go-tichex/docs/deploy-testnet.md

-# Deploy Your Own Gaia Testnet
+# Deploy Your Own Tichex Testnet

-This document describes 3 ways to setup a network of `gaiad` nodes, each serving a different usecase:
+This document describes 3 ways to setup a network of `tichexd` nodes, each serving a different usecase:

 1. Single-node, local, manual testnet
 2. Multi-node, local, automated testnet
 3. Multi-node, remote, automated testnet

-Supporting code can be found in the [networks directory](https://github.com/cosmos/gaia/tree/master/networks) and additionally the `local` or `remote` sub-directories.
+Supporting code can be found in the [networks directory](https://github.com/tichex-project/go-tichex/tree/master/networks) and additionally the `local` or `remote` sub-directories.

 > NOTE: The `remote` network bootstrapping may be out of sync with the latest releases and is not to be relied upon.